tkreeftmeijer/mmsi2track/README.md

 	./capture_mmsi.sh <mmsi>

-This creates a file called <mmsi>.txt.
+This creates a file called \<mmsi\>.txt.
 It's a comma-separated text file.
 It will take a gps location every 10 minutes.

 Then convert this text file to a gpx using

-	./text2gps.sh <mmsi>
+	./text2track.sh <mmsi>

-This creates <mmsi>.gpx, that can be imported into opencpn, google maps, strava, etc.
+This creates \<mmsi\>.gpx, that can be imported into opencpn, google maps, strava, etc.